surajit003/PropertyAppWithFastAPI/task_checklist.md

 #Task 1
-Onboard an organization into our system
+Onboard an organization/company into our system
-    - Record organization detail
-    - Record contact detail for that organization
+    - Save organization details in database
     - Save organization details to Hubspot

+    -Rollback
+     if organization creation succeeds in our database but fails in Hubspot then the record is deleted from our database to maintain consistency.

 #Task 2